InformaticsMatters/dls-fragalysis-stack-openshift/ansible/README.md

     You can monitor the loader progress by observing the log for the loader `Pod` that is created in your OpenShift project.

+6. Before you can run the loader you need to trigger the creation of two tables in the external database that are related to the Stack viewer (tables `frag.viewer_target` and `frag.viewer_project`).
+This will be evident if you inspect the **Loader** Job's log.
+The easiest way to do this is to navigate the Stack/Web container's front-end console at the advertised Route endpoint.
+Once you've done this you should then be able to re-run the Loader Job without encountering table errors.

-6. Once you've setup your Jenkins jobs you can optionally _get_ them as XML into this project using the `configure-cicd.py` script in the `jenkins` directory.
+7. Once you've setup and tested your Jenkins jobs you can optionally _get_ them as XML into this project using the `configure-cicd.py` script in the `jenkins` directory.
 Once fetched you can add and commit the files to revision control so that they can be restored from the fetched content if needed.

     To fetch the Jenkins configuration (which includes the jobs and the view) run the following (from the `jenkins`) directory: -